 Welcome to the homepage of Lyzahro Schnauzers.
-Here you will find all the information, news and updates from the Kennel, along with show results, photographs of our handling team, and updates from Ro's Diary.
+Here you will find all the information, news and updates from the Kennel, along with show results and photographs of our handling team.
 We hope you enjoy looking around, and getting to know us a little better!

 "You wont find faith or hope down a telescope, you wont find heart and soul in the stars.
 You can break everything down to chemicals, but you can't explain a love like ours" (The Script)

 (Debutant Vom Schloss Erhenberg Mit Das Erbe ShCM VW)